AlexPoint/LemmaGenerator/README.md

 // prints "word"
 ```

-Note: Since this is an old Nuget, some newer environments may not support directly referencing the namespace after installing it vis nuget.org.
+Note: Since this is an old Nuget, some newer environments may not support directly referencing the namespace after installing it via nuget.org.
 In such cases, you can add the .dll file from http://lemmatise.ijs.si/Software/Version3 into References of your project.

 Customizing the lemmatizer
 ----------------